sigstore/root-signing/playbooks/ORCHESTRATION.md

 3. Announce the root rotation on twitter and the community meeting, and thank the keyholders!

-4. Schedule the next root signing event 3 months from now on the calendar.
-The root expires in  months.
+4. Schedule the next root signing event one month before expiration on the calendar.
+Check [here](https://github.com/sigstore/root-signing/blob/e3f1fe5e487984f525afc81ac77fa5ce39737d0f/cmd/tuf/app/init.go#L29) for root expiration.
 Schedule a testing event for the week before.

 ### Other